Flavin adenine dinucleotide

 In biochemistry, flavin adenine dinucleotide (FAD) is a redox-active coenzyme associated with various proteins, which is involved with several enzymatic reactions in metabolism.
 A flavoprotein is a protein that contains a flavin group, which may be in the form of FAD or flavin mononucleotide (FMN).
 Many flavoproteins are known: components of the succinate dehydrogenase complex, α-ketoglutarate dehydrogenase, and a component of the pyruvate dehydrogenase complex.

 FAD exists in two common oxidation states, the fully oxidized form (FAD) and the fully reduced, dihydrogenated form, FADH_{2}.
-Intermediate oxidation states also exist, including which are the flavin-N(5)-oxide and semiquinone states.
+Other oxidation states also exist, including the N-oxide and semiquinone states.
 FAD, in its fully oxidized form, accepts two electrons and two protons to become FADH_{2}.
 The semiquinone (FADH^{·}) can be formed by either reduction of FAD or oxidation of FADH_{2} by accepting or donating one electron and one proton, respectively.
-Some proteins, however, generate and maintain a superoxidized form of the flavin cofactor, the flavin-N(5)-oxide.
+Some proteins, however, generate and maintain a super oxidized form of the flavin cofactor, the flavin-N(5)-oxide.